CawaMS/Aspire_eShop_redis-WIP/README.md

 - After the test is created, it will start the first run

 #### Run test with multiple environments
 Repeat the same process for all the environments you want to run.
-Suggested:
-- Compare **SQL** only environment with **OSS Basic B3** to show that adding Redis makes the response times faster.
-- Compare **OSS Basic B3** to **AMR Balanced B5 without HA**.
-Scenario is for around 5GB cache for getting started scenarios.